-I am offering Skype/or phone to all who want to be seen during this time.
+I am offering Video/or phone to all who want to be seen during this time.
 I am still accepting new clients for clients who are distancing or quarantined.
 I have immediate openings for tele-therapy (video or phone sessions) and would be honored to support you during this time of uncertainty.

 If you are at all concerned about your health or the health of a friend or relative you can contact your doctor, out of hours service, A& E Crisis team or find useful information from one of the sources below.

 If you need immediate help: